+We will make reasonable accommodations to provide fully inclusive child care for any children with special needs who are enrolled in an elementary school which hosts our program.
 Reasonable accommodation may include adapting space and activities so that all children can participate fully.
 Accommodations that would fundamentally alter the nature of or create an undue financial burden on the program, such as one-on-one care, cannot be made.
-If it has been determined that a child must have a one-on-one Behavior Management Specialist to manage behavior and keep that child and other children safe during the school day, then this applies during out-of-school-time hours.
-Parents must provide all pertinent information regarding the child's special needs and any educational plans that would assist the staff in the care of the child.
+Children who are assigned a one-on-one Behavior Management Specialist (BMS) may only attend the program when the BMS is present.
+Parents must provide all pertinent information regarding the child's special needs, and any educational plans that would assist the staff in the care of the child.

-RIGHTS & RESPONSIBILITIES OF PARENTS & GUARDIANS
+RIGHTS & RESPONSIBILITIES OF PARENTS & GUARDIANS Rights:

-Rights:

-- Parents have the right to visit the program at any time.
+Parents have the right to visit the program at any time.
 Any custodial parent or guardian of a child enrolled in the program is permitted unlimited access to the program during operating hours for the purpose of contacting the child or evaluating the premises.
-Upon entering the premises the parent or guardian will notify the staff of his/her presence. - Parents have the right to a full explanation of the services offered by Children's Choice Child Care Services, Inc. - Parents have the right to select the services that meet their needs. - Parents have the right to expect their personal information will be maintained in a confidential manner. - Parents have the right to appeal any decision made regarding their account with the Executive Director/Financial Director. - Parents have the right to be treated with respect and have the same services that are available to others.
+Upon entering the premises, the parent or guardian will notify the staff of his/her presence.

+- Parents have the right to a full explanation of the services offered by Children's Choice. - Parents have the right to select the services that meet their needs. - Parents have the right to expect their personal information will be maintained in a confidential manner. - Parents have the right to appeal any decision made regarding their account with the Executive Director/Financial Director. - Parents have the right to be treated with respect and have the same services that are available to others.